pawanpaudel93/save-html-screenshot/README.md

 # save-html-screenshot

-A nodejs package that allows you to save html and screenshot of an url.
-It utilizes the locally installed Chrome browser or [browserless.io](https://browserless.io) using puppeteer to save the html and screenshot of the url.
+A node package that allows you to save HTML and screenshots of an URL.
+It utilizes the locally installed Chrome browser or [browserless.io](https://browserless.io) using Puppeteer to save the html and screenshot of the URL.

 [![NPM version](https://img.shields.io/npm/v/save-html-screenshot?color=green&label=version)](https://www.npmjs.com/package/save-html-screenshot)

+## Features

+- Complete web page saving as a single HTML file.
+- Option to save HTML and URL screenshots.
+- Automatic Chrome browser download if not installed.
+- Browserless functionality supported.

 ## Installation